Gardens for wildlife program

 Register to participate

-Registrations for 2019 have now closed, please check back in April 2020.
+Registrations are currently closed, please check back in April 2020.

 After registering your interest, a volunteer will contact you to arrange your free site assessment.
 The local volunteer will provide you advice on how to create your wildlife-friendly garden, including: